 Some of the topics covered include: pharmacy law, medical terminology, medication calculations, the preparation and administration of medications, drug classifications, drug actions, adverse drug reactions, and how to implement pharmacy inventory protocols.

-Additionally, students will receive hands-on training for CPR certification and vaccination training.
+Additionally, students will receive hands-on training for CPR certification.